 What kind of insulation should you use?

-How is insulation chosen when building a house?
+How is insulation chosen when building?